Killer Queen (video game)

-Killer Queen is a community-oriented, real-time strategy platform arcade video game for up to ten players.
-The game was developed by Josh DeBonis and Nikita Mikros, the co-founders of BumbleBear Games.
-It was initially developed as a field game, but premiered in its arcade form in 2013 at New York University’s fourth annual No Quarter exhibition for indie arcade games.
+Killer Queen is a competitive real-time strategy arcade game for up to ten players, developed by Josh DeBonis and Nikita Mikros, the co-founders of BumbleBear Games.
+It was initially developed as a field game, but premiered in arcade form in 2013 at New York University’s fourth annual No Quarter exhibition for indie arcade games.

+The game is designed to be played by two teams of five players across two linked arcade cabinets, typically set side-by-side or back-to-back.
+It's played on a single-screen arena, with each player controlling a single unit (if there are fewer than ten players, inactive units will be AI-controlled).
+Four players on each team control "Workers" but one and only one player on each team controls the "Queen", hence the game's name.
+Teams compete to be the first to get any one of three possible victories, with matches typically lasting a few minutes each.

-The game is designed to be played by ten players on two arcade cabinets set side-by-side or back-to-back.
-Two teams of five players choose between multiple roles: Worker, Warrior or Queen.
-Teams fight for dominance through three avenues to victory: Economic, Military and Snail.
-A new game inspired by Killer Queen, called Killer Queen Black, was released on October 11, 2019 on Microsoft Windows and Nintendo Switch, on February 22, 2021 for Xbox One, a month later on March 30, 2021 for Google Stadia, and on June 10, 2021 for Amazon Luna.
+In 2019, Liquid Bit Games partnered with BumbleBear Games to develop a console game inspired by Killer Queen, called Killer Queen Black.
+It was released on October 11, 2019 on Microsoft Windows and Nintendo Switch, on February 22, 2021 for Xbox One, a month later on March 30, 2021 for Google Stadia, and on June 10, 2021 for Amazon Luna.
+However, it has since been taken down from all storefronts after the backend being used for the online component (Amazon GameSparks) was shut down.